TOLER FARM – 615 ACRES +/-

 Further information on county zoning may be found at www.GreenbrierCounty.net.

 - There is electric and phone service on the property.

 - Public water or sewer is not available at this time.

-- Water may be provided by drilled well or spring.
-Sewer service is provided by septic systems.
+- Sewer service is provided by septic systems.

 - Satellite providers such as HughesNet provide high speed internet service.